NguyenChiThannh/loopme-apis/README.md

 - **Nodemail**: A module for Node.js used to send emails easily.
 - **Zod**: A TypeScript-first schema declaration and validation library.
 - **Winston**: A versatile logging library for Node.js, used for logging application activity.
+- **Docker**: A containerization platform that enables applications to run consistently across different environments.
+- **Kubernetes**: A container orchestration system for automating deployment, scaling, and management of applications.
 ## 2. Setup

 ### 2.1.
 Prerequisites